 If you’ve never had an enchilada, it’s similar to cannelloni in preparation, but the ingredients differ of course.
 Enchiladas actually date back to ancient Maya, but instead of dipping them in sour cream, they would use a mole made of pumpkin seeds.
 This Mexican dish has a tomato sauce base and is layered with rolled and stuffed tortillas (protein/vegetables of your choice) and topped with, you guessed it, cheese!
 Try this El Burro Butternut Enchilada.

 Another popular Tex-Mex dish, contains strips of broiled or grilled meat, usually flank or skirt steak, but chicken fajitas are common as well, they also contain sauteéd bell peppers and onions, served on soft flour or corn tortilla.

-Another traditional breakfast favourite is huevos rancheros or ‘ranchers eggs’, although the two sound nothing alike, it’s actually pretty similar to chilaquiles.
+Another traditional breakfast favourite is huevos rancheros or ‘ranchers eggs’; it’s actually pretty similar to chilaquiles.
 They require the same ingredients, but the difference is chilaquiles use toasted tortilla chips which are tossed in salsa, meaning they soften — whereas in huevos rancheros, the tortillas are fried.
 Huevos rancheros is usually served with refried beans and topped with refreshing pico de gallo (salsa fresca).